valtimo-platform/valtimo-documentation/using-valtimo/access-control/access-control.md

 # Access control

-Access control allows application functionality to be enabled or restricted through policies.
+Valtimo implements Policy Based Access Control (PBAC).
+This allows you to restrict access to functionality or data based on roles and policies.

-This section contains information on how to configure and use access control.
+The following sections contains information on how to configure and use access control.

 * [Front-end access control](frontend-access-control.md)